deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 ![](charts/charts_10_0.png "🔼 Figure 5: Evaluation of motif-scaffolding w.r.t. success rate and num. of solved problems.")

-> 🔼 The chart compares the performance of different models (EvoDiff, DPLM, ESM3, DPLM2, RFDiffusion) on motif-scaffolding tasks, showing the number of solved problems and success rates for sequence-based, structure-based, and co-generation approaches.
+> 🔼 The chart compares the performance of different models (EvoDiff, DPLM, ESM3, DPLM2, RFDiff) on motif-scaffolding tasks using sequence-based, structure-based, and co-generation approaches, showing the number of solved problems and success rates.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Evaluation of motif-scaffolding w.r.t. success rate and num. of solved problems.